How Tall Should a Desk Be?

 Desk heights can also vary widely depending on the design.
 While most models are traditional seated desks, standing and adjustable pieces are also available.
 Typical desk height for standing models is from 35 to 47 inches tall, while adjustable desks can be modified to accommodate sitting or standing.

 While it might not seem like much, a few inches of variance in desk height can make a big difference to your long-term comfort.
 A simple test can determine whether any desk's height will work for you.

 Sitting or standing in the position you'd normally use to work, rest your arms at your sides.
-Keeping your elbows at a 90 degree angle and upper arms in line with your torso, you should be able to rest your hands comfortably palm down on the desk.
-If you're unsure what height of desk is right for you, try this with several desks and check the dimensions of any pieces that pass your test.
+Keeping your elbows at a 90-degree angle and upper arms in line with your torso, you should be able to rest your hands comfortably palm down on the desk.
+If you're unsure what height of the desk is right for you, try this with several desks and check the dimensions of any pieces that pass your test.

 Plan for Use

 Depending on how you want to use your desk, a specific style may work best.
 For example, standing desks are ideal for people who need to spread out materials over a large area or do work involving weighted objects.
 On the other hand, seated desks are ideal for detailed work performed within 15 inches of the body such as arts and crafts, drawing, or typing.

 To avoid being inactive for hours at a time, adjustable sit-stand desks are a good option.
 While many people choose standing desks as a healthier alternative to sitting all day long, the truth is that either standing or sitting with no variety is harmful to your body over time.
 Sit-stand desks, while typically the most expensive, allow you to vary your posture throughout the day.